 These individuals taught me the most important rule of the writing game: to be a writer, you must write.
 Of course one may dream or ponder, but such actions are preparation.
 Dreaming is not writing.
 Pondering is not writing.
 Putting thoughts down on paper is writing.
+No search for the best writing service to do this for you.
 The only way to be a writer is to write.
 There is no other way.

 Rules of the Game

 Why write?
 A foremost reason is that putting your ideas on paper makes them more concrete and keeps them from fading.
 Why do I write?
 It is a way to express things that are important to me and it is a way of forcing me to observe something closely so I can write about it.
 But my favorite reason: I find writing fun.
 It’s the best way I know to propel the innermost thoughts out of my mind and onto the playing field of life.

 If you don’t write much, I invite you to write more.
 If you are new to the adventure, you might naturally ask, “What should I write about?”
 That is easy to answer.
 Everybody has loves or hates – things they feel deeply about – write about the things you know or feel.
 You are, after all, unique unto yourself: only you can write precisely the way you see things.

 Another rule of the game is to read a lot.
 One is usually “in love” with reading before he is bitten by the “writing bug.”
 Stephen King, author of such best sellers as Fire Starter and The Green Mile, says: “If you don’t have the time to read, you don’t have the time or the tools to write.”